-Raiz is a revolutionary new automated investment service delivered via an easy to use app.
-It allows you to automatically invest your spare change into a diversified portfolio of exchange traded funds (ETFs).
+Raiz is a micro-investing app that allows you to automatically invest your spare change into a diversified portfolio of exchange traded funds (ETFs).
 Raiz is about investing small amounts of money on a regular basis and accumulating wealth over time, without affecting your lifestyle.
 It can be thought of as the digital equivalent of a coin jar.
 You can even set the app to invest using a round-up feature, which many users describe their money to incrementally build up in the background.

-The app has been designed and built to ensure for the optimal user experience which is great news for the user.
+The app has been designed and built to ensure the optimal user experience which is great news for the user.
 Once you download the app, Raiz will ask for some personal details such as your appetite for risk (losing money) to suggest an investment portfolio combination that matches your nominated risk profile.
 Raiz is linked to the user’s bank account and credit cards upon sign-up.
 Depending on who you bank with, this should be a fairly straightforward process.
 However, some financial institutions may require an RSA token for login.

 Once the registration is complete, you may select if you’d like to use the round-up feature and how much you would like distributions to round up to.
 The default is for purchases to round up to the nearest dollar, meaning that every time you spend $4.20 on a coffee, $0.80 would also be transferred to your investment account.
-Once $5 worth of change has been accumulated, it is invested in your elected investment option.
+Once $5 worth of change has been accumulated, it is invested in your selected investment option.

 Raiz is completely free to download.
 Once an account is opened, there are no fees on $0 balances.
-A standard portfolio account has a monthly fee of $1.25 is charged for accounts with a balance of under $5,000 and 0.275% annually for accounts with a balance of $5,000 and over.
+A standard portfolio account has a monthly fee of $3.50 for accounts with a balance of under $10,000 and 0.275% annually for accounts with a balance of $10,000 and over.
 You can deposit additional funds at any time to increase your investments, and also make unlimited withdrawals at any time without incurring any fees.
 There are also no fees for switching investment options.

 Raiz has constructed diversified portfolios using exchange traded funds (ETFs).
-Raiz offers users the option to invest in five different diversified portfolios: conservative, moderately conservative, moderate, moderately aggressive and aggressive, based on your nominated risk profile.
+Raiz offers users the option to invest in seven different diversified portfolios: conservative, moderately conservative, moderate, moderately aggressive, aggressive, emerald and sapphire based on your nominated risk profile.

-Canstar caught up with George Lucas, CEO and Director of Raiz, for some insight into current user behavior.
+Canstar caught up with George Lucas, CEO and Director of Raiz, for some insight into current user behaviour.

 Q: What is the benefit for self-directed investors in using Raiz?
 What advantages does Raiz have over its competitors?

-Q: Can you explain how investing the change works?
+Q: Can you explain how investing using small change works?